teoozkaya/genai-analyzer/README.md

 A modern log analysis tool that combines classic machine learning with GenAI capabilities to summarize, explain, and suggest fixes for system logs.

-Built as a proof-of-concept aligned with the automotive domain — easily adaptable for diagnostics, DevOps, or internal IT tools.

 ---

 ## ⚙️ Tech Stack